-\begin{remark} Using ray-based methods, it will be computationally more efficient to express the integral formula \eqref{eq:gr-dipole} as a function of a solid angle element $d \Omega_{\bx}\big(S'(\bx')\big)$, the angle an infinitesimal elemental area $dS'$ corresponding to the point $\bx'$ on the surface of the aperture can be seen from any arbitrary field point $\bx$.
-The solid angle is related to the obliquity factor through the formula
+\begin{remark} Using ray-based methods, it is computationally more efficient to express the integral formula \eqref{eq:gr-dipole1} in terms of a solid angle element $d \Omega_{\bx}\big(S(\bx')\big)$, defined as the angle subtended by an infinitesimal area $dS$ corresponding to the point $\bx'$ on the surface of the aperture, as seen from any arbitrary field point $\bx \in \nu^+$.
+The solid angle relates to the obliquity factor through the formula:

 \end{remark}